nhsuk/simple-conditions-prototypes/views/diarrhoea/main-content-before.md

   - you have recently taken antibiotics or been treated in hospital

 ***
 Diarrhoea can be infectious.
-Check with your GP if you should come in, they may suggest a phone consultation.
+Check with your GP before you go in.
+They may suggest a phone consultation.
 !!!